ssbc/ssb-conn-firewall/README.md

        * ssb-friends).
        *
        * An exception to this rule is when we have recently tried to connect to
-       * a stranger, then we allow them to connect to us.
+       * a stranger, then we allow that stranger to connect to us.
        *
        * Default is `false`.
        */